gsrohde/testBML/docs/README.md

 2. The GitHub web interface has a "Sync fork" button, but it cannot be used if there are any conflicts between your repository and `skelBML`.
 Unfortunately, this will almost always be the case when updating your repository.
-Instead, you can sync your branch to `skelBML` using command-line git as follows (assuming you have checked out the new development branch on your local machine):
+Instead, you can sync your branch to `skelBML` using git from the command line as
+   follows: First, be sure the new development branch is checked out in your working copy and that you have a remote named `upstream` that points to the `biocro/skelBML` GitHub repository (_this_ repository).
+(If you are using GitHub Desktop, the `upstream` remote should have been created automatically.)
+Then, run the commands
    ```
    git fetch upstream
    git merge upstream/main